fenago/R-Programming/md/Lab_1.md

 ![](./images/dba3cd78-b2db-4e07-b33c-5c75a71df4c6.png)

-The R function `seq_along()` is very helpful for the `for` loops, because it automatically moves along the number of columns of the dataframe (if that\'s the input) or more generally, iterates along the number of items contained in whatever is input into it.

 We also chose to print the mean of each column in this particular `for` loop.
 Accessing the columns is done using indexing, so